 Mexican Chicken Soup is the best chicken soup ever, in my humble opinion.
 Great cold and illness fighter.
 It's so delicious, you might want to eat it every day.
 It freezes well, so keep some in your freezer for when you need a stupendous chicken soup.

 This recipe is truly my all-time favorite healing soup.
 As you may have realized, my mission in life is making food that heals and nourishes you.
-I made this soup again yesterday because a friend is sick with a virus.
-She needs the power of chicken soup.
+I make this soup regularly to help my friends and our family stay well or fight off viruses.
+We need the power of chicken soup, especially in these times.

 I know that power.
 I eat Mexican Chicken Soup and I immediately feel better.
 Think you're getting a cold?
 Eat some chicken soup.
 And if you're going to eat it, why not eat the best chicken soup ever?
 It freezes well, too, so when you make it, save some in the freezer for the next time you are feeling "puny" (as they say in Virginia when you just feel a little under the weather).

 This Mexican Chicken Soup recipe calls for a five-pound chicken.
-It doesn’t have to be exactly five pounds; four pounds will do.
-The original recipe comes from Better Homes & Gardens’ Mexican Cook Book.
+It doesn't have to be exactly five pounds; four pounds will do.
+The original recipe comes from Better Homes & Gardens' Mexican Cook Book (affiliate link).
 I love this cookbook; the recipes are all super good.

 The addition of avocado just before serving makes the recipe unique and especially tasty.
 See what you think, and be sure to comment below when you make it.
 Do you like the avocado?

 For this recipe you need a big soup pot, knives, cutting board, measuring cups and spoons, and a vegetable peeler.
 As always, I suggest you buy the best kitchen tools you can afford.

 Mexican Chicken Soup Recipe